 GM Favors Urea Injection to Clean Up Diesels

-DETROIT — General Motors is leaning toward an emissions system, urea injection, which enables diesel engines to meet tough pollution standards in place for 2009, according to Automotive News.
+— General Motors is leaning toward an emissions system, urea injection, which enables diesel engines to meet tough pollution standards in place for 2009, according to Automotive News.

+report.
 Starting in 2009, emission standards require diesel engines on heavy-duty trucks to run as cleanly as gasoline engines.
 If GM doesn’t have a new emission system ready when the tougher rules go into effect, it could cost the company billions of dollars in lost sales on the Silverado and Sierra.